-(a) Represents the difference between the estimated and actual amounts of Capitalized Interest and Bond Discount.
+(a) Represents the difference between actual and allotted Bond Discount and Capitalized Interest.

 The Engineer has advised the District that the proceeds of the sale of the Bonds should be sufficient to pay the costs of the above-described facilities; however, the District cannot and does not guarantee the sufficiency of such funds for such purposes.